AdobeDocs/campaign-classic.en/help/delivery/using/defining-interactive-content.md

 ### Delivering AMP emails by registering with an email provider {#delivering-amp-emails-by-registering}

- You can experiment delivering dynamic emails by registering with the email providers that take part to the AMP beta program in order to have your sender domain added to the allow list.
+ You can experiment delivering dynamic emails by registering with the email providers that take part to the AMP beta program in order to have your sender domain added to the allowlist.

 >[!NOTE]
 >